koddr/gosl/README.md

 BenchmarkContainsInMap-8                        	19123504	        62.61 ns/op	       0 B/op	       0 allocs/op
 ```

+## 💡 Motivation

+As you already know from my previous projects, I take an approach to software
+development that makes **the developer's life totally easy**.

+Why repeat the same snippet, for example, to translate a byte slice to a
+string if you can add the most efficient solution to the library once and
+import it where you need it?
+Exactly right!
+It's an unnecessary cognitive
+load for those who will read your code in the future (and for you as well).

+It is for these reasons that **The Go Snippet Library** (or `gosl` for a short)
+provides a snippet collection for working with routine operations in your Go
+programs with a super user-friendly API and the most efficient performance.

+## 🏆 A win-win cooperation

+And now, I invite you to participate in this project!
+Let's work **together** to
+create the **largest** and **most useful** library of snippets for Go
+programs on the web today.

+- Ask questions and submit your features to the [Issues][gosl_issues_url]
+  section.
+- Send your snippets or improvements to the current to the [Pull requests]
+  [gosl_pull_request_url] section.

+Your PRs & issues are welcome!
+Thank you 😘

 ## ⚠️ License

 [`gosl`][gosl_url] is free and open-source software licensed under the